jakevc/jakevc/content/posts/2019-07-10-snakemake-examples.md

 ```

-Let's disect that snakefile a bit.
+Let's dissect that snakefile a bit.
 We have a forward and reverse read for each sample, that's why we expand the list across the sample variables in the fastqc input specification.
 The output is similar, but we have new named output files.
 There are a lot of outputs to fastqc, but specifying one of the final files generated will tell snakemake when the job is finished.

-The "conda" directive is one of my favorite features of snakemake that simplifes deployment across computational resources, and even keeps your local environment organized.
+The "conda" directive is one of my favorite features of snakemake that simplifies deployment across computational resources, and even keeps your local environment organized.
 This directive allows snakemake to be run with the `--use-conda` command line flag.
 This will create the conda environment specified in the [environment file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file), and run that rule in the isolated conda environment.

 The environment file "envs/qc.yml" looks like this: